 Identifying details should be omitted if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 When informed consent has been obtained it should be indicated in the submitted article.

 Manuscript pages should be typed double-spaced with the pages and lines numbered.
-Generally, manuscripts should be 4,500 words or less.
+Generally, manuscripts should be 4,500 words or less (see below for guidelines specific to video tutorials and case reports).
 Manuscripts will be converted to a PDF file that reviewers download.
 It is important that NO identifying material is in the submitted manuscript.

 Sports Health publishes Meta-analyses, Systematic Reviews, Clinical Reviews, Original Research articles (Clinical and Basic Science), and Imaging Features.
 For an in-depth definition of each article type, please click here.